whiprandolph/bestseller/Part 1 - This Is Who We Really Are/03 - Healthy Cultures Share Three Core Spiritual Practices.md

 ### The Second Core Spiritual Practice: Giving My Sacred Gifts

 Through my nature connection practices, I learned so many ways each creature contributes to the web of life, but I had never wondered what _my_ contribution could be.
 No one had ever told me this before, but I learned that each human also has sacred gifts to give -- just like all the animals and plants.
-It only makes sense, since we are divine creatures like everything else in Creation.
+It only makes sense, since we humans are divine creatures like everything else in Creation.

 Once again, every single healthy culture I studied recognized this to be true.
 Tony Ten Fingers described a Lakota phrase, "mitakuye oyasin," loosely meaning "everything is my relative."
-Ten Fingers' elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."[xxx-kamana 3 nat|burning desire heart] Nancy Basket described the traditional Cherokee understanding: "Each lifetime you come with a medicine, a purpose that only you can get done.
+Ten Fingers' elders also taught him a deeper meaning: "I have a burning desire in my heart to know how I fit into the Creation which is one living being."[xxx-kamana 3 nat|burning desire heart]

+Nancy Basket described the traditional Cherokee understanding: "Each lifetime you come with a medicine, a purpose that only you can get done.
 If you don't get it done, it won't get done.
 That's how important each person is.
 What is it that you love to do?"[xxx-basket interview]

 Just like everybody else, you have sacred gifts, a life purpose, a way you can make the world a better place -- _and only you can do it!_ All of Creation is simply divine creatures giving their sacred gifts.
 Thus the second core spiritual practice is to _cultivate and give your sacred gifts_ too.